SampleEnvironment/SECoP/protocol/issues/001d About SECoP Issues.rst

 (e) extensible
 --------------

- The issue is agreed, but it contains a list of confirmed and proposed items, because it is extensible.
+The main content of the issue is agreed, but it is containing a list of confirmed and proposed items.